hamsesulup/Portfolio-Website/README.md

 - ✅ Your Skills
 - ✅ Project you have done
 - ✅ Review
-- ✅ Whatapp chat
+- ✅ Whatapp Chat plugin
-- ✅ Email contact form
+- ✅ Email COntact Form